willduff/mixedreality-enthusiast-guide/docs/before-you-buy-faqs.md

 **Quick Answer:** Details about Windows Mixed Reality PCs and Ultra PCs are captured here: <https://aka.ms/mrcompat>

+### Why is this called Windows "Mixed Reality" when the devices look like they provide a "Virtual Reality" experience?

+**Quick Answer:** Mixed Reality refers to the full spectrum of spatial computing, from augmented reality and holograms to virtual reality.
+Microsofts Mixed Reality platform supports both Virtual Reality and Augmented Reality.
+We currently support two device types with similar technology on that spectrum: HoloLens (AR) and Windows Mixed Reality (VR) headsets with motion controllers.

+Learn more about Mixed Reality here: <https://docs.microsoft.com/en-us/windows/mixed-reality/mixed-reality>

 ### What is the difference between Windows Mixed Reality and other VR headsets?

 **Quick Answer:** Windows Mixed Reality headsets feature inside-out tracking (tracking cameras are in the headset) and plug-and-play setup with Windows 10.

 **More detail**: Windows Mixed Reality offers several features, including easy setup (no need for external sensors to track you and your controllers), your choice of headsets to meet your comfort and price-point, headsets that have competitive resolutions, and finally a unique user experience that features a spatial interface which allows you to use thousands of apps from the Microsoft Store.

-### Why is this called Windows "Mixed Reality" when the devices look like they provide a "Virtual Reality" experience?

-**Quick Answer:** Because the Windows Mixed Reality platform supports the spectrum of spatial computing, from augmented reality and holograms to virtual reality.
-Learn more here
+### Does Mixed Reality mean that inside-out cameras are passthrough?
+Can you they do Augmented Reality in addition to Virtual Reality?

+**Quick Answer:** No, the inside-out cameras on Windows Mixed Reality headsets are used for positional tracking only.
+Windows Mixed Reality headsets are occluded, meaning that they are for Virtual Reality and do not provide a view of the real world or Augented Reality.

+### What is inside-out tracking?
+How is it differnt than Outside-in tracking?

+* **Inside-out Tracking** Windows Mixed Reality uses inside-out tracking.
+With Inside-out tracking cameras are built into the headset and track changes in the environement in order to determine the headsets position in relation to the environment as you move around.

+* **Outside-in Tracking** Occulus, Vive and others use Outside-in tracking.
+With Outside-in tracking the headset is tracked by one or more external devices.
+Camera(s) are built into those external devices, placed around the environment and are used to determine the position of the headset in relation to the environment.

+To learn more about inside-out tracking you can go here: <https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/tracking-system>

 ### Can inside-out tracking of motion controllers impact my game play due to camera FOV?